 A mere 100 years ago, people smoked cigarettes like chimneys because the long-term effects of smoking were not known as clearly as they are known now.

 It’s the same with low-carb diets.
 The low-carb diet is a recent craze the long-term effects of which are fairly unknown.

-Low-carb dieters love to highlight any kind of research which seem to support their claims but the research on low-carb diets is mostly poorly conducted and almost all of them are short-term.
+Low-carb dieters love to highlight any kind of research which seems to support their claims but the research on low-carb diets is mostly poorly conducted and almost all of them are short-term.